 Banks accept and hold savings in the form of deposits and they provide loans.
 Only banks are permitted to accept ordinary deposits from the public.
 Banks distribute these savings across a large number of investments (borrowers), which reduces the risk that savers will incur losses.
 Banks have also specialised in credit risk assessment of borrowers.
 The government authorities have initiated various measures to protect banks' customers against risk, including deposit insurance (see Section 2.2.7 Deposit insurance in Norway).
 Savers can therefore make deposits without needing to assess how these deposits are invested by banks.
-For the banks' customers and for society as a whole, this is a substantial cost saving measure that facilitates saving and investment.
+For banks' customers and for society as a whole, the security provided by deposit insurance facilitates saving and investment because there is no need to be concerned about the safety of deposits.

 Saving in a bank is a special form of saving because bank deposits are also used to make payments and therefore function as money.
 Today, bank deposits are the dominant means of payment in advanced economies.
 Most people with savings in banks therefore want their funds to be available quickly, ie they should be liquid.
-(For further details, see box: Liquidity in Section 1.1.1.)
+(For further details, see box: Liquidity in Section 1.)
 At the same time, people that take out a mortgage usually want the option of a long repayment period.
-In this regard, banks play an important role by converting short-term deposits into longterm loans.
+In this regard, banks play an important role by converting short-term deposits into long-term loans.
 This is called maturity transformation.
-(Read more about maturity transformation in Section 2.2.1 Banks' tasks) Insurance companies and pension funds also act as intermediaries and accept savings that are earmarked to pensions.
+(Read more about maturity transformation in Section 2.2.1 Banks' tasks.

+Insurance companies and pension funds also act as intermediaries and accept savings that are earmarked for pensions.
 This capital is invested primarily for the long term in Norwegian and international financial markets.

-Large enterprises and central and local governments can borrow or raise share capital in securities markets, where they receive saved funds directly from savers without having to go through financial undertakings.
+Large enterprises and central and local governments can borrow or raise share capital in securities markets, where they receive saved funds directly from savers without having to go through financial institutions.
 Nevertheless, banks function as intermediaries by facilitating these transactions.
 Such investments generally require more research and supervision by savers.